Draa valley

-The water of Draa is used to irrigate palm groves oasis and small farms along the river.
-The inhabitants of the Draa called Drawa.
-Outside of the Draa region, this name is mostly used to refer to the dark-skinned people of the Draa, which make up the largest portion of its inhabitants.
+The water of the Draa is utilized for irrigating palm groves, oases, and small farms along the river.
+The inhabitants of the Draa are called Drawa.
+Outside of the Draa region, this name is primarily used to refer to the dark-skinned people of the Draa, who constitute the largest portion of its population.

-About 225,000 people live in the valley of the Draa.
-The valley corresponds with the province of Zagora, in the province, there are 23 villages and two towns, Zagora and Agdz.
-The famous Zawiya Naciria is also located near the Draa in Tamegroute village.
+Approximately 225,000 people reside in the Draa Valley.
+The valley corresponds to the province of Zagora, encompassing 23 villages and two towns—Zagora and Agdz.
+The renowned Zawiya Naciria is also situated near the Draa in the village of Tamegroute.

-The famous village of Tamegroute, is known as one of the biggest Zaouia in Morocco, Zaouia Nacira, and also by the green pottery.
+The village of Tamegroute is famous for being one of the largest Zaouias in Morocco, Zaouia Nacira, and is also known for its distinctive green pottery.

 Atman